 Now that you know what crypto wallet options are available, it's time to decide which ones to pick.
 Ask yourself the following questions:

-Do you only want the best mobile crypto wallet with a wide crypto range and dApp access?
-Then Trust Wallet is a fantastic online crypto wallet.
+- Do you only want the best mobile crypto wallet with a wide crypto range and dApp access?
+Trust Wallet is a fantastic online crypto wallet.

 Lastly, always keep in mind that safeguarding your private key is your personal responsibility, as well as storing or remembering your 12 or 24- word seed phrase for recovery of all crypto wallet types listed here.
 If you lose your private key or seed phrase, you may never be able to re-access your crypto holdings.